svdo/js-libp2p-example-chat-in-the-browser/README.md

 Some interesting discussion and background on this example can be found in [it's pull request][pr].

+## ARCHIVED

+This repository has been archived, because it was intended as a one-time example, not something to be maintained over time.
+There will be more and more security issues in the transitive dependencies, so if you want to use this code please make sure that you bring everything up to date.

 ## Setup

 In order to run the example, first install the dependencies from same directory